samirettali/blog/content/writeups/hackthebox/jarvis.md

 Nevermind, let's wait a bit.

-In the rooms section the data for each room is Exploring the website, we can see that the link to each room uses a `GET` parameter to indicate the number of the room, for example:
+Exploring the website, we can see that the link to each room uses a `GET` parameter to indicate the number of the room, for example:
 ```